SignTools/SignTools/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

 A clear and concise description of what the bug is.
-If it is related to [SignTools-CI](https://github.com/SignTools/SignTools-CI) or [SignTools-Builder](https://github.com/SignTools/SignTools-Builder), please include their logs.

 **To reproduce**